Mount Vitosha, България - Things to Do in Mount Vitosha

 Insider Tips

-Start early morning hikes to avoid afternoon thunderstorms common in summer and enjoy the best mountain views before clouds roll in
+Start early morning hikes to avoid afternoon thunderstorms and crowds, especially during summer weekends when Sofia residents flock to the mountain

-Pack layers regardless of season as mountain weather changes rapidly and temperatures drop significantly with elevation gain
+Pack layers regardless of season as mountain weather changes rapidly, and temperatures drop significantly with elevation gain even in summer

 Explore Activities in Mount Vitosha